CommitteeOfZero/committeeofzero.github.io/projects/2019-02-02-supporting-technology.markdown

 ##### Patch root repositories

-* [sghd-patch](https://github.com/CommitteeOfZero/sghd-patch), the repository that ties all of the *STEINS;GATE Steam improvement patch* components together.
+* [sghd-patch](https://github.com/CommitteeOfZero/sghd-patch), the repository that ties all of the *STEINS;GATE Steam Patch* components together.
-* [cc-patch](https://github.com/CommitteeOfZero/cc-patch), the repository that does the same for the much newer *CHAOS;CHILD Steam patch*.
+* [cc-patch](https://github.com/CommitteeOfZero/cc-patch), the repository that does the same for the much newer *CHAOS;CHILD Improvement Patch*.

 ##### Tools used during the build